hillaper/Rela2x/README.md

 ## Examples

-Three example notebooks that showcase the usage of Rela²x are included in the repository.
+Four example notebooks that showcase the usage of Rela²x are included in the repository.

 ## Warnings